 A state of wellbeing requires balance in all areas of life.
 Residency training is demanding and keeping a focus on wellness and resilience is important in preventing burnout.
 The UB SPPS residency program encourages residents to participate in programming that will help avoid burnout and promote wellbeing and resilience during the residency program.

-Orientation
+Discussion of wellbeing, resilience, and burnout, as well as strategies to mitigate burnout will be discussed at UB SPPS Resident Orientation.